 Unlike divorce, a legal separation is reversible, providing you and your spouse both agree to rescind the Separation Agreement.
 Otherwise, the Separation Agreement most often remains permanent, making it an appropriate choice if you think you may change your mind later.

 If you are struggling with a failing marriage, you may want to consider a legal separation and eventually a divorce.
 The choice depends on your needs and preferences.
 If you need the help of a divorce attorney in Monroe NC with your divorce or legal separation, consider working with Plyler, Long & Corigliano, LLP.
 All of our attorneys are professional and experienced.
 We have been providing exceptional services since 1980.
-Contact us today at (704) 741-1584 and set up a confidential no-obligation initial consultation.
+Contact us today at (704) 741-1584 and set up a confidential consultation.